notnotrandom/nm-toggle/README.md

 # pacman -S network-manager-applet
 ~~~

 Then there is **a C program**, which takes two arguments `on|off`, the latter being the default (if an invalid argument is provided).
 For `off`, it disables wired and wireless interfaces, stops `NetworkManager`, **and then masks its service files**.
 This is to prevent it going up in the next reboot.
-For `on`, it does the opposite: unmask, start `NetworkManager`, and enable wired interfaces. *Wireless* interfaces still have to be manually brought up (usually through `network-manager-applet`).
+For `on`, it does the opposite: unmask, start `NetworkManager`, and enable wired and wireless interfaces.

 The executable should be stored in `/usr/local/bin`, which usually is only writable be `root`, and it only takes two short arguments -- so I allow it to run with password-less `sudo` privileges.
 If a remote attacker gains non-root access to my machine, this program only buys him the possibility of closing the network, which doesn't really help his case... (if he gains *root* access, I am toast anyway, `sudo` privileges or not).